CiscoDevNet/intersight-powershell/docs/Initialize-IntersightFabricVlanSettings.md

 ```

 ### -AllowedVlans
 Allowed VLAN IDs of the virtual interface.
-A list of comma seperated VLAN ids and/or VLAN id ranges.
+A list of comma separated VLAN ids and/or VLAN id ranges.

 ```yaml
 Type: string